Car tax bands: 2020 VED bands explained

 Our guide to the VED road tax bands for cars registered from 1 April 2017 onwards

-On 1 April 2019, the latest set of changes to road tax for new cars came into force.
+On 1 April 2020, the latest set of changes to road tax for new cars came into force.
 This saw the existing VED band structure adjusted for inflation, with tax rates on the rise in almost all areas.
+Most notably, CO2 emissions were calculated using WLTP (Worldwide Harmonised Light vehicle Test Protocol) for the first time.
 Auto Express has looked at the numbers, and here you can check exactly how much you'll pay in road tax for your next new car.

 How much road tax will I pay?